Travel Report Oman plus Dubai

-For any photographer, a visit to “The View” Hotel is a must for sunrise and sunset, as well as for the infinity pool.
+For any photographer, a visit to “The View” Hotel is a must for sunrise, sunset and the infinity pool.
 Best of all – unfortunately we did not have one – if you have a drone with you, then it will be really spectacular (see YouTube videos).

 Day 5: From Al Hamra to Nizwa.
-05:30 clock.
+05:30am.
 Slowly the sun rises and the sky and the colors of the mountains and valleys are incredibly beautiful.

-Back at the foot of the mountain we are glad that the car is still “in one piece”, from the shaking.
+Back at the foot of the mountain we are glad that the car is still “in one piece”.
 We continue to Nizwa, where we booked our next overnight stay at Hotel Falaj Daris.

 Most visitors are recommended the twice as expensive Grand Tulip, which is certainly more luxurious.
-But it is located close to Berkat al Mawz, not Nizwa and you have to go much further (good 10km extra).
-The Falaj Daris is perfectly located between the Grand Mall and the Fort Nizwa.
-It has the charm of a Spanish hotel of the 80s, 2 pools, nice rooms and very friendly staff.
+But it is located close to Berkat al Mawz and you have to go much further (10km extra).
+The Falaj Daris is perfectly located, has the charm of a Spanish hotel of the 80s, 2 pools, nice rooms and very friendly staff.

 In the evening we drive to the Nizwa Souk.
 For tourists there are reserved parking spaces directly in front of the fort!
 The souk is small but nice.
 Be sure to have a look at the food souk.

-At 7:30pm it still has a tight 32 degrees and we decide to eat in the restaurant “Al Mandi Al Dhahabi”.
-We order a few “little things”.
+Still 32 degrees at 7:30pm.
+We decide to eat in the restaurant “Al Mandi Al Dhahabi” and order a few “little things”.
 The food is delicious, for not even 13, – Euro for 2 people.
 Recommendation “Chicken Nashef” and the grilled vegetables!

-The thermometer shows 38 degrees.
+38 degrees!
 Next we want to look at Fort Bahla, which we reach after a good half hour drive.
-We look for the entrance.
+We search for the entrance.
 Right as we want to give up, we finally see the small entrance.
 No sign, no hint, nothing.
-The entrance fee is 2.50 euros for 2 people.
-The fort is huge and is a UNESCO World Heritage Site.
+The entrance fee is 2.50 Euros for 2 people and the fort is huge (a UNESCO World Heritage Site).

-After 1.5 hours up and down in the fort, it goes to the last highlight of the day, again an old fortress, Jabreen Castle.
-We reach this after another 15min drive.
+After 1.5 hours up and down in the fort, we drive to the last highlight of the day, Jabreen Castle.
+We reach it after another 15min drive.
 It is located in a garden surrounded by palm trees.
 1 Euro admission and shorts and T-shirt are ok.